edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/project-templates/site_php/extras/help/upgrade-project-files-to-framework.md

 2- Update the turbobuilder expected version on this project's turbosite.json file

-3- Create a tmpfolder and generate a default site_php project:
+3- Create a tmpfolder and generate a default site_php or server_php project (the same as yours):

     tb -g site_php
+    tb -g server_php

 4- Update this file with the one created at the generated temporary folder